-It's all over the news!
-Some of Australia's politicians are not taking science based positions on Australia's energy supply.
-They are openly fondling lumps of coal as if fossil fuel is not a 19th century technology.
+Yes, we've all noticed.
+Some of Australia's politicians are not taking science based positions on Australia's energy supply as we lurch from crisis to crisis.
+They've been openly fondling lumps of coal as if fossil fuel is not a 19th century technology.
 They are rejecting 21st century energy solutions.
 Australia should be a global leader in the fight against global warming and climate change.
-Instead, these same politicians insist on subsidies for the coal industry.
-But the market is overtaking them.
+Just ask energy billionaire Elon Musk who recently offered to step in and solve the energy crisis Australia is currently facing.
+Instead, Australia continues to subsidise the coal industry, which is a major threat to the Great Barrier Reef as well as our agricultural land.
+But the market is overtaking the fossils.
 TEC has worked for years to encourage the growth of a solar and wind friendly energy supply system.
 We’ve also campaigned hard to popularise energy efficiency.
-And we’ve lobbied to reform the National Electricity Market (NEM) which employs a set of laws that have protected polluting power.
+And we’ve lobbied doggedly to reform the National Electricity Market (NEM) which employs a set of laws that have protected polluting power.
 So what are we up to now?

 Change is happening!

 A revolution is transforming Australian homes.
-While the political debate about energy security oscillates from one extreme to the other, on-site battery storage is sweeping through the middle ground, making it possible for every Australian family and business to adopt green energy and become less reliant on the current dirty grid of the National Energy Market (NEM).
+While the political debate about energy security goes nowhere, on-site battery storage is sweeping through the middle ground, making it possible for every Australian family and business to adopt green energy and become less reliant on the current dirty grid of the National Energy Market (NEM).

-We also invented the Green Electricity Guide website which ranks retailers’ green energy activity.
+Consumer Support: We also invented the popular Green Electricity Guide website which ranks retailers’ green energy activity.

 What You Can Do: